Conformal field theory on the plane: Exercises

+\begin{exo}[Positivity of the central charge in a unitary CFT] ~ In a unitary CFT, consider an eigenvector $|\Delta\rangle$ of $L_0$ with the eigenvalue $\Delta$.
+Compute the square norm of $L_{-n}|\Delta\rangle$ for any $n\in\mathbb{N}$, and deduce that the central charge is positive \eqref{cpos}. \end{exo}

-\begin{exo}[Number of states and additivity of the central charge] ~ Show that Cardy's formula \eqref{nds} is compatible with the additivity of the central charge.
-To do this, construct the action of the Virasoro algebra on the spectrum $S\otimes S'$ of the product theory by
+\begin{exo}[Number of states and additivity of the central charge] ~ Let us show that Cardy's formula \eqref{nds} is compatible with the additivity of the central charge. \begin{enumerate} \item Construct the action of the Virasoro algebra on the spectrum $\mathcal{S}\otimes \mathcal{S}'$ of the product theory by